mikolajkalwa/nodejs-validator-benchmark/README.md

 ![Time to validate an object](results/comprehensive-validation.svg)

-In the case of only validating the object structure, myzod is about 8 times faster than Joi and almost 3 times faster than zod.
+In case of only validating the object structure, myzod is about 8 times faster than Joi and almost 3 times faster than zod.
 However, in case of comprehensive validation, myzod is 4 times faster than Joi and about 2 times slower than zod.
 I understand that the performance of the validator library greatly influenced the results of this test, but as I mentioned earlier, myzod does not include sophisticated validation methods out of the box.
 Ajv turned to be the fastest to validate object structure, it's almost 5 times faster than myzod, and over 14 times faster than zod.
 In the case of comprehensive content validation, Ajv is about 2 times faster than zod.

 ### Conclusions
 Results mentioned in the myzod documentation don't meet reality.
 As of today (November 2023), myzod is only 3 times faster than zod when validating object structure only.
 When it comes to the actual validation, myzod (with validator) was slower than zod itself.
-These results suggest that zod got a lof faster over the last 3 years (results mentioned in myzod repo were added there in April 2020).
+These results suggest that zod got a lot faster over the last 3 years (results mentioned in myzod repo were added there in April 2020).
 Should you use the fastest library?
 It depends on your needs.
 If your application requires the processing of thousands of requests per second, I would recommend using Ajv.
 In other cases, Zod is my favorite solution because it works well with the Typescript ecosystem.
 Having types generated based on a validation schema helps to avoid code duplication within a project.
 You only need to change the object schema, and types are automatically changed.